Oven Spring: A Guide On How It Works

 The common way is to allow the bread to double in size, or just under double.

-The best way is to use the same recipe, the same tin or prove basket every time and work out the optimum proof size.
+The best way to tell if the dough is ready for the oven is to use the same recipe, the same tin or prove basket every time and work out the optimum proof size.

 Generally if you use a 2lb loaf tin, you’re bread should be risen so the edges of the dough touch the top of the tin.
 But every tin and every recipe is different.